Stanford Sleep Study: Why Athletes Need More Sleep

 The hard part is not knowing that sleep matters.
 It is actually falling and staying asleep when your nervous system is wired from a late workout, a glowing phone, and a brain that will not stop running tomorrow's to-do list.

-That is the problem OFFFIELD High Performance Sleep Gummies are built to solve, and they are built differently on purpose.
+That is the problem OFFFIELD High Performance Sleep Gummies are designed to support, and they are built differently on purpose.
 Each gummy combines a precise, low dose of cannabinoids with proven sleep botanicals: 2mg THC, 20mg CBD, 20mg CBN, plus magnesium glycinate, chamomile, L-theanine, and lavender.

 The logic follows the same endocannabinoid science that runs through everything OFFFIELD makes.
-Your body’s endocannabinoid system helps regulate the sleep-wake cycle, stress response, and how quickly you wind down.
+Your body's endocannabinoid system helps regulate the sleep-wake cycle, stress response, and how quickly you wind down.
 CBN, often called the rest cannabinoid, and CBD work alongside that system to quiet the noise, while magnesium glycinate supports muscle relaxation and L-theanine takes the edge off a racing mind.
 The 2mg of THC is a whisper, not a shout.
-It is there to help you let go, not to get you high.
+It is designed to help you let go, not to get you high.
+Start low and understand your own tolerance.

 The goal is not sedation.
 It is the kind of deep, natural sleep the Stanford athletes were getting, the sleep where the real recovery happens.